About The Choir

 Requiem: One of the most popular choral works to date, the Fauré Requiem continues to inspire the world with its ethereal beauty.
 I associated this Requiem, in particular, with a dedication to the memory of those who died in war due to Fauré’s inclusion of In Paradisum at the end; the text is from the Burial Service following the Funeral Mass rather than the liturgical Requiem, thereby ending with a sense of peace and eternal rest.

 In Remembrance: To follow the last movement of the Requiem, I have chosen In Remembrance by Eleanor Daley.
 The text, suitably, is that of a popular anonymous/untitled funeral poem that starts with the line, “Do not stand by my grave and weep”.
-Sung a capella, it captures the numb bewilderment of committing a loved one to the earth, but not without offering consolation through the last line, “I am not there, I did not die”.
+Sung a cappella, it captures the numb bewilderment of committing a loved one to the earth, but not without offering consolation through the last line, “I am not there, I did not die”.
 Through those words we affirm that our remembering the fallen is not done in vain, but preserves the integrity of their sacrifice.

 O Pray for the Peace of Jerusalem;:This piece was written by Herbert Howells in 1941, during what is known today as “The Darkest Hour” of WW2 (mid 1940 - mid 1941); a fitting end to the first half.
 It is from a larger set of four anthems titled “In Time of War” and is set to the text of a portion of Psalm 122.
 It also serves as a not-so-subtle nod to the current state of unrest in the Middle East today.